adambiltcliffe/codex/readme.md

 # Stuff to do before initial "release"

-Add suggestions for targetMode.multiple, targetMode.modal and targetMode.codex
+Add suggestions for targetMode.multiple and targetMode.obliterate
 Make sure it works out of the box, i.e. without npm linking playground

 # Other stuff to do

-Write tests for suggest
-Tidy up the way making choices and queuing triggers is reported Make damage reporting call out swift strike/overpower/sparkshot damage Rewrite the core loop in CodexGame.updateState as an FSM or other better way
+Write tests for suggest (particularly the non-exhaustive ones) Tidy up the way making choices and queuing triggers is reported Make damage reporting call out swift strike/overpower/sparkshot damage Rewrite the core loop in CodexGame.updateState as an FSM or other better way